clasimoes/nd00333-capstone/starter_file/README.md

 In order to access it in our Azure notebooks, we need to download it from an external link into the Azure workspace.

 For that, we can use the `Dataset` class, which allows importing tabular data from files in the web.
-With that, we become able to create and register a dataset in Azure ML Platform.
+With that, we become able to create and register a dataset in Azure ML Platform and convert it to a Pandas Dataframe.

 ```python
     # Create AML Dataset and register it into Workspace